patacongo/Pascal/doc/PascalNotes.md

 This compiler is the result of several years of work and is basically an homage to a Language that I loved in my youth.

-In the late 1970's, I was in graduate school and scraped enough money together to buy a TRS-8 0 Model I.  That little grey keyboard computer is what caused to to leave graduate school ABD and pursue a career in programming and embedded systems.
+In the late 1970's, I was in graduate school and scraped enough money together to buy a TRS-80 Model I.  That little grey keyboard computer is what caused to to leave graduate school ABD and pursue a career in programming and embedded systems.

-Although I had multiple degrees, I was still not properly credentialed for that career and decided to return to graduate school to work on a master's degree.
+Although I had multiple degrees, I was still not properly credentialed for that career and returned to graduate school to work on a master's degree in Computer Science.
 That was in 1981 and that was when I was first exposed to real Pascal programming.
 It was a core part of the culture in the CS department.

 But I had some previous exposure.
-I had subscribed to the *TRS-80 Newsletter* which published programs for the TRS=80 that you could type in yourself.
+I had subscribed to the *TRS-80 Newsletter* which published programs for the TRS=80 that you could type in yourself and save on cassette tape.
 In 1979, *TRS-80 Newsletter* published the source for People's Pascal, http://www.trs-80.org/tiny-pascal/.
 You could either buy the software with documentation or painfully enter it from the listing by hand.
-I did the latter and got to know a little bit about the tiny Pascal compiler.
+I did the latter and got to know a little bit about the design of the tiny Pascal compiler.

-In the early/mid 1980's I also upgraded my Trash-80 for a TRS-80 Model IV, my pride and joy at the time.
+In the early/mid 1980's I upgraded my Trash-80 for a TRS-80 Model IV, my pride and joy at the time.
 I also purchased the Alcor C compiler on a 5.25 inch floppy.
 One of my first programming projects was to write a work-alike tiny Pascal compiler in C.  It was really a pretty nice compiler, but very limited.
-It was basically integer Pascal with peek and poke capabilities.
+It was basically integer Pascal with peek and poke capabilities built on the TRS-80 ROM.

-Some time later, perhaps in the 1990's or early 2000's, I decided to extend the compiler to support full Pascal, with language definitions circa 1980.
+Some time later, perhaps in the 1990's or early 2000's, I decided to extend the compiler to support full Pascal with language definitions circa 1980.
 I see the last changes in 2004, 2007, and 2008.
-While the language was much more complete, it was also very unstable and remained unstable until very recently.
+While the language was much more complete, the compiler was also more unstable and remained unstable until very recently.

-After that I was mostly preoccupied with another project, the NuttX RTOS.
-I even incorporated this Pascal into the RTS for a while so that could run the Pascal code under the OS.
-But it was just to unstable to be useful.
+After that I was mostly preoccupied with another project, the NuttX RTOS, and the compiler sat gathering dust.
+I did incorporat the Pascal P-Code VM into the RTOS for a while so that could run the Pascal code under the OS.
+But the compiler was just too unstable to be useful.

-In 2019, I granted the NuttX RTOS to Apache Software Foundation.
-This freed up a lot of time since I was no longer on the critical path for the RTOS.
+In 2019, I granted the NuttX RTOS to *Apache Software Foundation*.
+This freed up a lot of my time since I was no longer on the critical path for the RTOS.
 So I devoted time again to this compiler.

-I extended the language support to include most of the features of recent and contemporary Pascal compilers (while still avoiding the object-based Pascal that is in use today).
-I also developed test suites that brought made the compiler pretty stable and certainly usable.
+I extended the language support to include most of the features of recent and contemporary Pascal compilers (while still avoiding the object-based Pascal that is in use today by *FreePascal* and *Lazarus*).
+I also developed test suites that brought made the compiler much more stable and certainly usable.

 Currently, I am bringing the compiler into the embedded environment.
 I would like to see an all Pascal embedded system running on a P-Code VM with a Pascal JIT compiler.
 Stay tuned.
 Let's see how far I get.